Nettle Leaf

 Effects

-Urtica dioica delivers a range of gentle yet noticeable effects thanks to its rich nutritional profile.
+Urtica dioica delivers gentle yet noticeable effects thanks to its rich nutritional profile.
 The plant’s high concentration of minerals like calcium and magnesium, combined with vitamins and bioactive compounds, creates its therapeutic potential.

 Primary Effects: